What to Do If You Have Fleas

 Just because you vacuumed up the eggs, pupa, or adult fleas doesn’t mean that they are dead.
 Fleas can continue to grow and reproduce inside of vacuum bags so by adding in a flea collar to the bag you can kill off the fleas you vacuum up.

-Some flea treatments only work on certain life-cycle stages of the fleas, so multiple treatments can often be needed.
+Some flea treatments only work on certain life-cycle stages of the fleas, so multiple treatments of professional flea control can often be needed.
 This could also require consistent vacuuming and several days or weeks of treating the source of fleas.

 The good news is that in most cases, getting rid of fleas can be handled on your own.
 If you do find that all the steps you have been doing aren’t working, it is probably time to reach out to a pest control service.